stefmolin/Hands-On-Data-Analysis-with-Pandas-2nd-edition/README.md

 - [Chapter 12, *The Road Ahead*](./ch_12), contains resources for taking your skills to the next level and further avenues for exploration.

 ## Notes on Environment Setup
 Environment setup instructions are in the chapter 1 of the text.
 If you don't have the book, you must install Python 3.6 or higher, [set up a virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment), [activate it](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#activating-a-virtual-environment), and then [install the packages listed in requirements.txt](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#using-requirements-files).
-You can then launch JupyterLab and use the ch_01/checking_your_setup.ipynb Jupyter notebook to check your setup.
+You can then launch JupyterLab and use the `ch_01/checking_your_setup.ipynb` Jupyter notebook to check your setup.
 Consult [this resource](https://anbasile.github.io/programming/2017/06/25/jupyter-venv/) if you have issues with using your virtual environment in Jupyter.

 ## Solutions
 Each chapter comes with exercises.
 The solutions for chapters 1-11 can be found [here](./solutions).
+Since the exercises in chapter 12 are open-ended, no solution is provided.

 ## About the Author
 Stefanie Molin ([@stefmolin](https://github.com/stefmolin)) is a data scientist and software engineer at Bloomberg L.P. in NYC (and hacker in training) tackling tough problems in Information Security particularly revolving around anomaly detection, building tools for gathering data, and knowledge sharing.
 She has extensive experience in data science, designing anomaly detection solutions, and utilizing machine learning in both R and Python in the AdTech and FinTech industries.
 She holds a B.S. in Operations Research from Columbia University’s Fu Foundation School of Engineering and Applied Science with minors in Economics and Entrepreneurship and Innovation.